limenet/x-theme-translation-german/readme.txt

 Themeco produced this awesome theme called X (see [theme.co/x](https://theme.co/x/)).
 Unfortunately, there are no translations available and since I'm using it on a few sites in German, I decided to publish my *non-official* translation here.
 Feel free to use it.
 If you find any mistakes, let me know ([linusmetzler.me](http://linusmetzler.me))!

+*Please note:* At the moment, only strings I actually need are translated.
+I'd be happy to see a pull request!

 == Installation ==

 1. Upload `x-theme-translation-german` to the `/wp-content/plugins/` directory